-Note: When the Anaconda network issue is resolved, you can use FTP or SCP from the command line to transfer the backup and restore shell scripts from a remote system.
-Until that time, the backup and restore shell scripts will be available in the /var/snowshore directory.
+Note: You can also use FTP or SCP from the command line to transfer the backup and restore shell scripts from a remote system.

 3 Run the restore shell script in order to restore the contents of the root, boot, and var filesystems.